National Historical Publications and Records Commission (NHPRC)

 How can we demonstrate that the project materials are nationally significant?

-In general, remember that you will need to convince reviewers with varying historical knowledge of the significance of this material.
+You will need to convince reviewers with varying degrees of knowledge about American history that the project materials are nationally significant.
 Do not assume that because an event or debate is familiar to you that it will be familiar to others.
 Three approaches that you might want to consider are:

-1. Demonstrate that the materials or equivalent ones have been used in studies with a national audience.
+1. Demonstrate that the materials or equivalent ones have reached a national audience.
 Try to provide specific citations to books, articles, web sites, or other publications.
+Use those citations to identify the fields of study where the records will be useful.

 2. Demonstrate the connections between the materials and significant fields of study in American history.
 Be as specific as possible about how the materials document important events, trends, and fields.
 Indicate how they will be useful in ongoing debates or research.